 Karpooradi thailam benefits are numerous.
 For people who have a vata imbalance, the thailam helps pacify vata.
 It helps reduce all types of pain related to bones and joints.
 Karpooradi thailam is an ayurvedic medicine for muscle pain and it helps reduce cramps as well.
 Some people might require it to be used on its own while others may find benefit in using it in combination with other treatment methods.
 It is useful to combat inflammation as it reduces swelling of several types.
 The thailam helps soothe and helps ease muscle tension.

 This ayurvedic medicine for muscle pain can be used for inflammation/discomfort caused by injuries.
 It helps improve circulation so that joints can function optimally.
-It helps heal numbness of joints that affect the elderly and people who don’t exercise enough.
+It helps heal the numbness of joints that affect the elderly and people who don’t exercise enough.
 Karpooradi thailam can be used in case of respiratory disorders as well.
-It has been found to be useful in problems such as difficulty breathing.
+It has been found to be useful in problems such as difficulty breathing, where you can apply it on the chest and then do light fomentation.
 You can easily buy Karpooradi thailam online from Kerala Ayurveda so you can start experiencing its benefits from today.

 Karpooradi thailam is an ayurvedic body massage oil that is useful for joint-related problems such as stiffness, pain, and cramps.
 Karpooradi thailam is made from the following herbal ingredients.